shiffman/shiffman.net/p5/kinect/index.md

 }
 {% endhighlight %}

-## Why don’t the RGB images and depth values correspond properly?

-Unfortunately, b/c the RGB camera and the IR camera are not physically located in the same spot, we have a stereo vision problem.
-Pixel XY in one image is not the same XY in an image from a camera an inch to the right.
-Tools for calibrating these two images are on my to-do list.
-For more: [Theory on depth/color calibration and registration](http://nicolas.burrus.name/index.php/Research/KinectCalibration).

 ## What’s missing?
 * Everything is being tracked [via github issues](https://github.com/shiffman/OpenKinect-for-Processing/issues).

 ## FAQ
-1. What are there shadows in the depth image?
+1. What are there shadows in the depth image (v1)?
 [Kinect Shadow diagram](http://media.zero997.com/kinect_shadow.pdf)
-2. What is the range of depth that the kinect can see? ~0.7–6 meters or 2.3–20 feet.
+2. What is the range of depth that the kinect can see? (v1) ~0.7–6 meters or 2.3–20 feet.
 Note you will get black pixels (or raw depth value of 2048) at both elements that are too far away and too close.